ejaaduipitara/ivrs/README.md

 ### Step 1

-Get the audio files and place the audio files in the `upload_files` folder
+Get the audio files and place the audio files in the `drive-files` folder

 ### Step 2